• Skip to primary navigation

 Notes

-Do not over crush the vermicelli noodles, small pieced tend to burn fast, watch out at the end whilst cooking this, it will burn quickly.
+Do not over-crush the vermicelli noodles, small pieces tend to burn fast, especially toward the end of frying them.

 Do not open the lid immediately after cooking.
-Allowing the pot to sit helps the heat to steam a little bit more.
+Allowing the pot to sit helps the heat to steam the pilaf a little bit more.

 Nutrition